-By typing your name on the signature line below, you verify that you are an approved representative of CAE and certify that this student has successfully completed all required elements of Dissertation Processing, including submission of required publishing forms, and that the dissertation is ready for publication, according to the standards of TCSPP.
+By typing your name on the signature line below, you verify that you are an approved representative of CAE and certify that this student has successfully completed all required elements of Dissertation Processing, including submission of required publishing forms, and that the dissertation is ready for publication, according to the standards of The Chicago School.
 You understand that typing your name will serve as an electronic signature.

-The above-named student has successfully completed the oral dissertation on defense and copy editing reg uirements of TCS Education System and has submitted all required publication forms.
-I approve this dissertation for p ublication.
+The above-named student has successfully completed the oral dissertation defense and copy editing requirements of TCS Education System and has submitted all required publication forms.
+I approve this dissertation for publication.